 I tell all of my clients this, and I seriously cannot preach it enough- A BOUDOIR SESSION IS THE BIGGEST SELF CONFIDENCE BOOST that you can ever get.
 You WILL walk out feeling like a freaking QUEEN.
 When I say life changing it’s no joke.
 I KNOW that I am not the same person that I was before my shoot.
 I am finally **FINALLY** comfortable in my own skin.
 I can wear SHORTS NOW😱.
 Last summer I bought a freakin swimming suit (and actually wore it!)

 I cannot even put into words how these sessions change your self perception.
 They honestly allow you to see yourself AS YOU ACTUALLY ARE.
 As the rest of the world sees you.
 And when you’re feeling more confident it allows your INNER BEAUTY to shine through as well.
 I swear they are straight up magic sometimes. ❤️

-I left 2020 the heaviest that I have ever been (5 lbs away from my 9 month pregnancy weight, to be exact😬) And instead of letting that eat away at me I decided to embrace it.
+I left 2020 the heaviest that I have ever been, and instead of letting that eat away at me I decided to embrace it.
 I am not only TOLERATING my body…my stomach, my thighs, and my scars.
 After this last shoot I am LOVING it.
 And loving it well.
 As one of my clients so gracefully stated after seeing her own photos, “I am beautifully and wholly ME.”
 And I cannot think of a phrase that I agree with more. ❤️